 some of the notable benefits you can get as a tester when you are using Jenkins as a Continuous Integration tool.

 - Highly configurable system by itself

-- Push artifact to wide range of repositories
+- Push artifact to a wide range of repositories

-- Wide variety of plugins provide more flexibility
+- A wide variety of plugins provide more flexibility

 - Integrate with different Version Control Systems